PLG SaaS: Reverse ETL Workflow Shipped in 3 Weeks, Reduced Churn 18%

 The CRM was the action layer.
 CSMs lived in HubSpot all day.
 They managed their book of business, tracked interactions, and prioritized outreach there.
 Any solution that required them to check a separate dashboard would fail — they’d already proven that.

 No existing reverse ETL infrastructure.
 Data flowed one direction: from operational systems into the warehouse.
 Nothing flowed back out.
+This is the gap that data activation closes.
 The concept of syncing warehouse data to CRM was new to the team.

 What We Built